yabao11/SecureCRTScripts/README.md

 # SecureCRTScripts
 SecureCRT Scripts

-make an **ip.txt** file in same path with script file, and put your ip lists into ip.txt;
+make an **ip.txt** file, file path should as same as script file, and write your ip lists into ip.txt file;

-click **script > run** on securecrt, and choose script file, it'll ping and trace every ip in ip.txt;
+click **script > run** on securecrt, and choose script file, then it'll ping and trace each ip in ip.txt;